-This row of townhouses within the village on Hartshorn Street, named in honor of Gary '75 and Connie Adams, houses 24 upperclass students.
-Art Center (1985)
+This row of townhouses within the village on Hartshorn Street, named in honor of Gary '75 and Connie Adams, houses 24 upper class students.
+The William H. Eells Art Center (1985)

-The William H. Eells Art Center contains a lecture room, painting studio, rooms for print making, sculpture, drawing and design, plus faculty offices.
+The art center contains a lecture room, painting studio, rooms for print making, sculpture, drawing and design, plus faculty offices.
 Dr. Eells, a patron of the arts, is a member of the Mount Union Board of Trustees and a former faculty member at the University.

 Beeghly Hall (1973)